Annual Events in Undergraduate Research

 The Research Fair connects undergraduates looking for research experiences with departments, labs, and other resources that can help that search.
 Undergraduates frequently voice frustration about how difficult it is to get started when they set out to become involved in research.
 The process isn’t as simple as many of them seem to expect initially.
 There are discipline and departmental differences in the research culture and expectations that lead to the need for local guidance as the students seek research opportunities.

-This year's Research Fair will be on Thursday, October 20, 2016 from 3-5 pm in the Frederick Douglass Building.
+This year's Research Fair will be on Wednesday, November 15, 2017 from 3-5 pm in the Hawkins Carlson Room of Rush Rhees Library.

 UR Undergraduate Research Expo (held annually in April):